Scroll to content

 MATHS

-Our focus this term is number and place value and then we will move on to the four operations.
-We will also be revisiting and building on our fraction knowledge.
+Our focus this term is Fractions, Decimals and Percentages and then we will also cover shorter units on Algebra, Ratio, Area, Perimeter, Volume and Statistics.
+We will also be focussing on how to answer reasoning and problem-solving questions.
 Twice a week we will complete a Terrific Times Tables quiz to help our quick recall of our times tables.
-There is also a big focus on arithmetic skills and reasoning which will take place every lesson.

 ENGLISH